Historical Apoplexy · State Adaptations · Missouri · Ballot Language

 PROPONENT STATEMENT

-Missouri is the geographic center of the contiguous United States.
+Missouri contains the mean center of the United States population, placed by the 2020 Census in Wright County.
 The Gateway Arch commemorates the launching point of western expansion.
 Kansas City sits where East meets West.
-If a policy works in Missouri -- in St. Louis and the Bootheel, in the Ozarks and Kansas City -- it works nationally, because Missouri contains every American reality.
+If a food distribution model works in Missouri, in St. Louis and the Bootheel, in the Ozarks and Kansas City, it works nationally, because Missouri contains every American economic reality.

-1. FOOD AT COST: 951,000 Missourians are food insecure while the state produces $14.7 billion in agricultural products.
-The military commissary has distributed food at cost for 157 years.
-Fort Leonard Wood and Whiteman AFB operate commissaries in rural Missouri counties where surrounding civilians lack affordable groceries.
-This measure extends the proven commissary model to all Missouri residents.
+1. FOOD AT COST.
+Approximately 951,000 Missourians are food insecure while the state produces $14.7 billion in agricultural products.
+Food insecurity in Missouri is a distribution problem, not a production problem.
+The United States military commissary has distributed food at cost under federal statute since 1867.
+Fort Leonard Wood and Whiteman Air Force Base operate that model on Missouri soil today, in rural counties where surrounding civilians lack affordable groceries.
+This measure extends the same at-cost distribution model to all Missouri residents.
+It does not nationalize agriculture.
+Farms, processors, and distributors remain private; the state purchases at production cost and operates the retail point of sale, exactly as the Defense Commissary Agency has since 1867.

-PRECEDENT: Missouri voters approved Medicaid expansion via Amendment 2 in August 2020 with 53.27% of the vote, after the General Assembly refused to act for seven years.
-The Missouri Supreme Court enforced the voters' will over legislative resistance.
-Missourians have used this process for health and welfare legislation before.
+PRECEDENT: Missouri voters approved Medicaid expansion via Amendment 2 in August 2020 with 53.27% of the vote, after the General Assembly declined to act for seven years.
+The Missouri Supreme Court enforced the result over legislative resistance in Doyle v.
+Tidball (2021).
+Missourians have used the initiative process for measures of this kind before.
 This measure asks them to do it again.

 FISCAL IMPACT SUMMARY

-REVENUE: Food assurance centers will generate self-sustaining revenue through the 5% facility surcharge.
-The essential goods program will generate revenue through the 10% surcharge on below-retail goods.
+REVENUE: Food assurance centers generate revenue through the 5% facility surcharge; the essential goods program through a surcharge not exceeding 10%.
 Both programs are designed to reduce dependence on general fund appropriations over time.

 SIGNATURE LINES